Deployment

 • simple - suitable for most cases, relying solely on docker run parameters

-• advanced - suitable for larger configurations.
-Provided as an external file, and thus can be tracked in version control.
-It also exposes additional configuration options, which are not available in the simple configuration
+• advanced - suitable for larger configurations, provided as an external file, allowing version control tracking and providing additional configuration options not available in the simple setup

 Docker - simple configuration